lvash/Ecological_Genomics/Online_Notebook.md

 ### Divergent transcriptional responses to low temperature among populations of alpine and lowland species of New Zealand stick insects (*Micrarchus*)

 **Background**
-Subzero temperature exposure leads to: membrane rigidity, apoptosis (cell death), oxidative stress, and loss of sodium ions/water from haemolymph (insect blood)
+* Subzero temperature exposure leads to: membrane rigidity, apoptosis (cell death), oxidative stress, and loss of sodium ions/water from haemolymph (insect blood)
-Cold-responsive loci have been identified in *Drosophila* (roles of gene regulation, immune function, metabolism, stress, cuticles, membranes, and cytoskeleton, but do not overlap with those identified in other insects and gene expression patterns differ among species
+* Cold-responsive loci have been identified in *Drosophila* (roles of gene regulation, immune function, metabolism, stress, cuticles, membranes, and cytoskeleton, but do not overlap with those identified in other insects and gene expression patterns differ among species
+* **Hypothesis**: species with poor dispersal abilities are likely to have strong phylogenetic structure as a result of genetic drift and possibly local adaptation; resulting divergent genetic backgrounds are likely to contribute to variation in transcriptional responses to environmental stress
+* Study organism: New Zealand stick insect genus with varying extremes in temperature encounterd of 4 species (M nov. sp.
+2 encounters more extreme cold temperatures (+3.6 degrees C) and ten times more freeze-thaw cycles than other 3 species)

 **Methods**
+* Phylogeny
+	+ Nuclear and mitochondrial DNA sequence data collected
+	+ Assembled/aligned with Geneious
+	+ Model was chosen with jModelTest
+	+ Bayesian tree: MrBayes
+	+ Maximum Likelihood tree: Garli
+* Cold shock experiments on females
+* Total RNA extracted, ambiguous bases were removed; cleaned reads were grouped by population and assembled de novo
+* R packages were used to determine which genes were differentially expressed (considered diff. expressed if significant for at least 1 analysis)
+* Subset of 6 genes was selected for qPCR analysis; with two non-differentially expressed reference genes for normalization between genes
+* Biological replicates: different individuals from the same population
+* SNP data were generated from a new Trinity assembly

 **Results**

 **Discussion**